Sergey-Shar/learn_redux/README.md

-This branch contains the native implementation of the functionality without the use of redux.
+This branch contains a custom Redux implementation